ErikUmble/NanoBot-Kit-Development/README.md

-# NanoBot-Research
+# NanoBot-Kit-Development
-Robotic kit development for undergraduate classes
+Developing robotic kits for projects in perception, movement, and bluetooth communication for undergraduate classes.